Sniffy2019/Deep-State-weekender/README.md

 The front page or "index.html" page.
 Has two functioning buttons one for purchasing tickets and the other for finding the 02 arena.

-The payment page is mock up of a Stripe payment system. if you put an actual recognised credit card or debit card it will say payment successful.
+The payment page is mock up of a Stripe payment system.
+If you put an actual recognised credit card or debit card it will say payment successful.
 As I didn't want to actually go any deeper the page states that as a matter of default as I dont want anyone's personal details entered.
 If the card isn't recognised then the page states this.
 You can actually add details in but it will not save them as  a standard interactive payment page would.
 There is also a countdown timer which infers to the time left to purchase tickets.